storyblok/storyblok-astro/README.md

 ```

 > [!NOTE]
-> The available methods are described in the [storyblok-js-client] repository(https://github.com/storyblok/storyblok-js-client#method-storyblokget)
+> The available methods are described in the [storyblok-js-client](https://github.com/storyblok/storyblok-js-client#method-storyblokget) repository.

 #### Dynamic Routing